Speak to a local memory care advisor 24/7: (888) 595-9951

 Pennsylvania Soldiers And Sailors Home

-Pennsylvania Soldiers And Sailors Home, located at 560 E 3rd Street provides dementia care service in Erie, Pennsylvania and provides services like scheduled transportation, caregiving staff trained for Alzheimer’s care and activities and programs that lower anxiety.
+Pennsylvania Soldiers And Sailors Home, situated at 560 E 3rd Street includes dementia care service in Erie, Pennsylvania and includes services like access to geriatric nurse practitioner, dementia-trained nurses on staff and activities and programs that lower anxiety.
 Pennsylvania Soldiers And Sailors Home has a total of 100 Alzheimer’s care units for Erie county and surrounding areas residents.
-Pennsylvania Soldiers And Sailors Home has a license to offer memory care in Erie, Pennsylvania.
+Pennsylvania Soldiers And Sailors Home is licensed to offer memory care in Erie, Pennsylvania.
 Its license # 448290.

 Neurorestorative Pennsylvania